t2h5/structured-openapi-schema/README.md

 ### generate merged schema

-Almost all of the editors or plugins cannot evaluate file reference using `$ref`. (as far as I know)
+Almost all the editors or plugins cannot evaluate file reference using `$ref`. (as far as I know)

 If you need OpenAPI schema as a single JSON (or YAML) file, you can merge structured files using [openapi-generator](https://github.com/OpenAPITools/openapi-generator
 ).